BenGoodair/CCG-Outsourcing/README.md

 For the purposes of easy reproducibility, the code for our paper directly downloads and unpacks the data from the minted repository [Rahal, Knowles, Barnard and Mohan, 'Introducing NHSSpend'](https://zenodo.org/record/5054717).

-If you would like to dowload the files directly to R, the custom package of functions provides an easy way of doing this:
+If you would like to dowload the data directly to R, the custom package of functions provides an easy way of doing this:

     `
     install.packages("pacman")